 The Ninth Circuit, while acknowledging the dispute over whether a Redbox is more like an online or a brick-and-mortar transaction, affirmed the dismissal of the lawsuit on completely different grounds.
 It found that Redbox’s ZIP code requirement fell under Song-Beverly’s “rental deposit exception,” which allows collection of personal information if the merchant is using the credit card “as a deposit” to ensure that the customer pays “in the event of default, loss, [or] damage.”
 Cal.
 Civ.
 Code. § 1747.08(c)(1).
 Redbox charges a customer immediately for one day’s rental, and retains the credit card information for use if the customer keeps the rental for additional days or fails to return it at all.
 The court ruled that this constitutes a “deposit” within the meaning of the statute.

 If you or your business has a contract dispute or other legal matter, you should consult with a skilled business and commercial lawyer.
-James G. Schwartz has represented businesses in the Bay Area for the past 38 years.
+Cirrus Law PC has represented businesses in the Bay Area for the past 38 years.
 To schedule an initial confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.

 More Blog Posts: